 Though a modest village of barely 1000 inhabitants, Osowa Sien boasts a colorful history full of passion, intrigue, and at times, even despair.
 So much so that inspired authors have dedicated tomes to tell the tales.

 Yet, to the uninformed traveler, Osowa Sien is but a speck that disappears from the rear-view in the blink of an eye.

-A predominantly Protestant rural community nestled within the throes of Western Poland; it’s easy to dismiss its 700-years of living history – albeit only at first glance.
+A faithful rural community nestled within the throes of Western Poland; it’s easy to dismiss its 700-years of living history – albeit only at first glance.

 For the more wistful of guests, it’s not long before the town’s rich past begins to surface.

 To start, the hamlet’s pasturelands on route to Wschowa (3 KM from the palace) were once the site of a disparaging battle in the Great Northern War between the forces of Peter Alexeyevich of Russia and Augustus II of Saxony-Poland-Lithuania.

 And, minutes from the battlegrounds lies the previously protected border between wartime-Germany and occupied Poland.
 The guard house for which still stands; converted into modern living quarters none the less.